 - Center for Canadian Studies

-Christopher Sands is a senior research professor and director of the Center for Canadian Studies who has also been interim director of the Latin American Studies Program.
+Christopher Sands is an adjunct lecturer, director of the Center for Canadian Studies, and faculty lead for Technology and Culture at the Johns Hopkins University School of Advanced International Studies (SAIS).
 Sands teaches courses on Federalism and International Relations, Middle Power Diplomacy, the Politics of North American Economic Integration, and an annual Policy Consulting Practicum in which students work as a consulting team to advise a Canadian government on policy analysis, evaluation, and design.

-In 2019 Sands and David Carment co-edited the book "Canada-US Relations: Sovereignty or Shared Institutions?"
-He is a member of the editorial boards for three journals: Canadian Foreign Policy, Canadian American Public Policy, and the Borders in Globalization Review.
-Sands was also elected in 2019 to a second two-year term as a member of the executive council of the Association for Canadian Studies in the United States.
+Sands' latest book is "Canada and the United States: Differences that Count 5th edition" with David M. Thomas He is a member of the editorial boards for three journals: Canadian Foreign Policy, Canadian American Public Policy, and the Borders in Globalization Review.
+Sands currently serves as a member of the executive council of the Association for Canadian Studies in the United States.